Why evidence-based audits improve year over year

 Audits alone do not create improvement.
 Structure does.

-When control intent is clearly defined, evaluation criteria are disciplined, and evidence is consistently documented, audits stop being isolated inspections.
+When control intent is clearly defined, evaluation criteria are disciplined, and evidence is consistently documented.
+Audits stop being isolated inspections.
 They become part of an operational feedback system that strengthens over time.

 And that is where the real value resides—not in the answer selected, but in the proof reviewed, recorded, and compared year after year.